My First Song by D.I. Jolly

 Miles turned a frown towards her but didn’t say anything in case someone heard him talking to himself and she stuck her tongue out at him.
-Although he knew that her telling him it was creepy was also, in a way, him telling himself, he also knew it personally.
-But couldn’t help himself, he couldn’t think of anywhere else he wanted to be, but also wasn’t sure if he really deserved to be there, or should be there.
+Although he knew that her telling him that it was creepy was, in a way, him telling himself, he also knew it personally.
+But couldn’t he help himself, he couldn’t think of anywhere else he wanted to be.
+That said, he still wasn’t sure if he really deserved to be there.
 As the bar filled up, he slipped his earphones in subtly and turned on a track of white noise.
-It helped drown out the sound of the people and helped prevent his social anxiety from getting the better of him, forcing him to leave early.
-It also helped keep out the sound of everyone’s thoughts which Miles could also hear, and had no control over.
+It helped drown out the sound of the people and helped prevent his social anxiety from overwhelming him, forcing him to leave early.
+It also helped keep out the sound of everyone’s thoughts which Miles could hear, and had no control over.
 As the time drew nearer, he let his nerves get the better of him and ordered a couple more drinks, which got a smile from the waitress and a disapproving glare from Liz.
 Then, just before she suggested they leave because his nerves were rattling harder than usual, the lights on the stage lit up, and the room fell silent.
 Quickly Miles pulled out his earphones and leaned forward waiting.
 The anticipation in the room was palpable and even people’s minds grew quiet.
-Then she walked on stage and Miles’ heart lifted and he remembered he could be brave and he could be charming and normal and deserved good things to happen to him.
-She moved across the stage and sat down at the piano and started to play, and then started to sing, and everyone in the room stared captivated.
+Then she walked out on stage and Miles’ heart lifted and he remembered he could be brave and he could be charming and normal and deserved good things to happen to him.
+She moved to sit down at the piano and started to play, and then started to sing, and everyone in the room stared captivated.
 Tears filled Miles eyes as he watched and a long quiet sigh left his lips.

 “Do you know why she always plays that song first?”